 (3) The charges to be paid by consumers for the unmetered supply of electricity except street lighting by the corporation are those specified in, or calculated in accordance with, Schedule 2 Division 2.

-[By-law 4 amended in Gazette 30 Aug 2013 p.
+[By-law 4 amended: Gazette 30 Aug 2013 p.
 4097-8.]

 5. Residential tariffs, when applicable